| |

 There is a strong tendency for people to overbrush latex

 coatings and to spread the coating too far.
-The idea is
+One goal is

 to apply a film of protection on the surface, not to

 just color the surface.
-The goal is to transfer the
+Another goal is to transfer the

 acrylic substance from the can to the surface in a